cnio-bu/clonucopya/README.md

 ## Main applications

-* Parent tumor and its metastases
+* Compare clonal populations and potential treatments in primary tumors vs metastases
-* Sections in the same region of the tumor at different timepoints
+* Propose treatments by considering temporal intratumor heterogeneity (ITH) through comparison of biopsies from the same tumor at different timepoints.
-* Sections of different regions of the tumor (1 or more timepoints).
+* Suggest antitumor treatments addressing spatial ITH comparing different regions of the same tumor (1 or more timepoints).

 ## Instalation: